 The random read/write speeds are acceptable since it is a SATA SSD available at a very cheap price tag.

-Price of PNY
+Price of PNY CS900 (The key differentiator)

 Final Verdict: Should you buy PNY CS900 or not?

-However, if you look at its prices, a normal user would definitely be able to get the most out of it without any worries.
+If you look at its prices, a normal user would definitely be able to get the most out of it without any worries.
 However, for gamers, video editors, and other hardcore computer users, this may not be the right fit.

 Best Alternatives to the CS900 SSD (Similar Prices)